30 Hours Funded Childcare

 Stage 2: Responsible LA confirms eligibility

-The responsible Local Authority (Buckinghamshire County Council) will set their own local process for checking eligibility criteria, which will be clear and made available to all foster carers.
+The responsible Local Authority (Buckinghamshire Council) will set their own local process for checking eligibility criteria, which will be clear and made available to all foster carers.
 Local Authorities have the flexibility to determine who will be their designated person and any evidence requirements to fit existing local practice.

 Stage 3: Responsible LA issues code

-The responsible Local Authority (Buckinghamshire County Council) will create a record for the foster child which will generate a code and validity end dates.
-The Local Authority (Buckinghamshire County Council) sends an email/letter with the code to the foster carer.
+The responsible Local Authority (Buckinghamshire Council) will create a record for the foster child which will generate a code and validity end dates.
+The Local Authority (Buckinghamshire Council) sends an email/letter with the code to the foster carer.

 Stage 4: Provider Checking and Payment